-- Collaborated with Rethink Education to provide in-person and virtual training options for Individualized Education Program (IEP) goal data collection and progress monitoring using Rethink tools.
-Further, provided monthly "open lab" support for teachers and case managers to receive individualized assistance. - ➤ Increased division special education staff certified in Classroom Assessment Scoring System (CLASS) observations and included Early Childhood Special Education Program (ECSE) classrooms in year two of the Virginia Quality Birth to 5 (VQB5) system focused on improvement in programming for preschool classrooms. - Implemented monthly, theme-based Facilitated Playgroup opportunities for parents of preschool children with disabilities.
-Facilitated Play group provides opportunities for students receiving home-based services to interact with peers.
-The initiative is a whole child approach that also provides coaching and training opportunities for parents in support of their child's disability-based needs. - Collaborated with Rethink Education and a Board-Certified Behavior Analyst (BCBA) to begin two division professional learning cohorts focused on applied behavior analysis concepts and social emotional learning for identified elementary autism teachers and paraprofessionals and Comprehensive Coordinated Early Intervening Services (CCEIS) Student Intervention Counselors. - Implemented monthly integrated related-services therapy sessions for high school students with disabilities participating in our district-wide program classrooms.
-This provides collaborative delivery of academic and functional services for students (occupational therapy, physical therapy, speech language, assistive technology) and an opportunity for special education teachers and paraprofessionals in these classrooms to observe instruction and receive coaching and observe modeling on service and instructional planning. - Collaborated with the Parent Educational Advocacy Training Center (PEATC) and the Virginia Department of Education (VDOE) to host a variety of parent/family education workshops specifically for Norfolk families on special education and advocacy topics throughout the year. - Implemented an annual parent/family engagement mailer for over 4,000 parents/guardians of students with disabilities in Norfolk Public Schools providing information on the special education process, community resources, opportunities to collaborate with NPS and the Department of Learning Support, and supporting their child's disability-based needs. - Collaborated with Special Olympics of Virginia to host and implement multiple events for Norfolk's students with disabilities. - Implemented monthly professional development for special education department chairs, elementary special education teachers, and assistant principals. - Implemented professional development for practices to meet the needs of students with disabilities offered for all division staff throughout the year, including administrators, with a focus on developing and monitoring highquality Individualized Education Programs (IEP). - ➤ Provided an opportunity for Norfolk school administrators to participate in an "Inclusive Special Education Practices for School Administrators" professional development series through VDOE's Training and Technical Assistance Center (T/TAC) at William & Mary. - ➤ Held three complete seasons and tournaments for middle school fall sports.
+- Collaborated with Rethink Education and a Board-Certified Behavior Analyst (BCBA) to begin two division professional learning cohorts focused on applied behavior analysis concepts and social emotional learning for identified elementary autism teachers and paraprofessionals and Comprehensive Coordinated Early Intervening Services (CCEIS) Student Intervention Counselors. - Implemented monthly integrated related-services therapy sessions for high school students with disabilities participating in our district-wide program classrooms.
+This provides collaborative delivery of academic and functional services for students (Occupational Therapy, Physical Therapy, Speech Language, Assistive Technology) and an opportunity for special education teachers and paraprofessionals in these classrooms to observe instruction and receive coaching and modeling on service and instructional planning. - Collaborated with the Parent Educational Advocacy Training Center (PEATC) and the Virginia Department of Education (VDOE) to host a variety of parent/family education workshops specifically for Norfolk families on special education and advocacy topics throughout the year. - Implemented an annual parent/family engagement mailer for all 4000+ parents/guardians of students with disabilities in Norfolk Public Schools providing information on the special education process, community resources, opportunities to collaborate with NPS and Learning Support, and supporting their child's disabilitybased needs. - Collaborated with Special Olympics of Virginia to host and implement multiple events for Norfolk's students with disabilities. - Implemented monthly professional development for special education department chairs, elementary special education teachers, and assistant principals. - Implemented professional development for practices to meet the needs of students with disabilities offered for all division staff throughout the year, including administrators, with a focus on developing and monitoring highquality Individualized Education Programs (IEP). - Provided an opportunity for Norfolk school administrators to participate in an "Inclusive Special Education Practices for School Administrators" professional development series through Virginia Department of Education's Training and Technical Assistance Center (T/TAC) at William & Mary. - > Held 3 complete seasons and tournaments for middle school fall sports - Advanced three volleyball teams to the VHSL Class 5 State Tournament: Norview High School boys, Granby High School Boys, and Maury High School girls. - > Top 12 statewide finish for Maury High School girls' Cross Country. - > Granby High School and Norview High School boys and girls competed in the state cross country meet. - Lake Taylor High School football team was Class 3A regional runner-up. - Maury High School football team was Class 5B Regional Champion; defeated by Highland Springs in Class 5B State Football Championship. - > Lake Taylor High School's Anthony Britton earned US Army All American. - Maury High School's Peyton Jones earned US Army All American. - > Continued partnership with Hampton Roads Alliance on athletic mental health. - More than 4,700 4th and 5th graders attended an Old Dominion University women's basketball game to support ODU Education Day.
+This event started in 2012 and resumed in 2022 for the first time since COVID. - > Developed the teacher specialist position to oversee athletic training programs and assist in athletics. - > Developed heat illness policy to support VDOE guidelines.